SenpaiHunters/SpotOn/README.md

   - Only the bottom bar, as it was unneeded, and had bad visitability.
     - If requested I'll put it back in.
 - The initial letter will be capitalised.
-- What I mean is that instead of "I wish [...] without," it will now be "I wish [...]
+- What I mean is that instead of "i wish [...] without," it will now be "I wish [...]
 Without" in the lyrics.
-- Site-wide excluding songs (those on a playlist or liked tracks, for example) - Try it before you hate it; once you're used to it, it's difficult to go back.
+- All songs/albums/lyrics first letter will be capitalised, once you get used to it, it's very nice.
 - Misc performance and bugs fixes
   - Skip speeds, shuffle, and repeat have less latency and hotkey access is quicker.
   - Quicker loading times and search times (with SpotOn accessed)
-- Increased site wide readability
+- Increased site-wide readability
   - Particularly on lyrics and larger content such as "Liked Songs" or "Lyrics."
 - Lyrics
+  - Simply by adding a nice black border around the elements.
   - Now, the lyrics will be the appropriate size and fit what is being displayed.
 Smaller words will take up less screen space, while larger lyrics will fill entire the page.
 Enjoy ❤️
   - Lyrics may now be copied (or highlight them — you could not copy lyrics before V 0.5 and below)
 - Addition of Hotkeys
-  - (Press 'Shift + ?' to invoke)
+  - (Press 'Shift + ?' or '⌘ + ?' to invoke)
   - Please see the photos below for a list of Hotkeys.
-(Alternatively, use the aforementioned Hotkey)
+(Alternatively, use the aforementioned Hotkey to get a list)
   - It's clever; it'll figure out what system you're using and display Hotkeys accordingly.
     - This means that on a Mac, 'command' will appear instead of 'windows,' and vice versa.